Houston, Texas, 1965

 Frequently Asked Questions

 - When will A Midnight Feast release?
-Late October 2017.
-Join the Fly Me to the Moon series mailing list for the precise date when we have it.
+October 30, 2017.
+Join the Fly Me to the Moon series mailing list for all the release/preorder details.

 - How long is A Midnight Feast?
-Approximately 38K, so long novella length.
+44K, so long novella length.

 - What’s the heat level for A Midnight Feast?
 Hot but not erotic.